-To date, eighteen students have graduated from this program and five more students are scheduled to graduate by May, 2013.
+To date, 23 students have graduated from this program.
 Our graduates have excelled at their course work and have produced impressive research projects.

 Our recent graduate, Sandra Koch (GMS Forensic Anthropology, 2012), has been accepted in to the Ph.D program in the department of Anthropology at Pennsylvania State University.
 Sandra completed her thesis and course work in our program while working full-time as a Physical Scientist/Forensic Examiner in the Trace Evidence Unit at the FBI Laboratory.
 Sandra’s thesis was entitled “The detection of sharp force, blunt force and gun-shot trauma on whole pigs recovered from a fire environment”.
 For her thesis, she conducted her research at the Alcohol Tobacco, Firearms and Explosives (ATF) Fire Research Laboratory in Ammendale, MD.
 Prior to entering our Master’s program, Sandra received her Bachelors degree from the University of Michigan in anthropology and political science.
 Congratulations Sandy!!